blenderbox/html-boilerplate/README.md

 BUTTONS / IMAGE ROLLOVERS / IMAGES WITH TEXT

 *    Use <button type="submit"></button> instead of input type="submit"
-*    Do not use JavaScript to handle rollovers because it means browsers with JavaScript disabled will not see the correct styles for the site.
-Instead, use CSS sprites, the technique outlined here - http://blog.blenderbox.com/2008/03/11/css-and-rollovers/.
-Use the .ir class to apply image replacement styles to all image replacement.

 For images with text like logos, follow the same principle to make the page more SEO Friendly.

 IMAGES

 *    Cut out as much white-space from an image as you can.
 *    Save .png files instead of .gif files when you can.
 *    Save .gif files when there are few colors or the image is a vector to optimize for performance and quality.
 *    Save .jpg files at 'High' in the Save for Web settings when using Photoshop.
 *    All images should have alt tags describing the image and their height and width attributes should be set to aid with browser performance.

 ## 3.0 - Template Delivery

 *    Please make sure the CSS and HTML on all pages validates.
-You can use the Firefox web developer plug-in to test validation locally (Tools > Validate Local HTML and Tools > Validate Local CSS).
+You can use the HTML5 validator to address any issues http://html5.validator.nu/
-*    Test the files in IE7, IE8, Firefox, and Safari.
+*    Test the files in IE8+, Firefox, Chrome, and Safari.
-*    Make sure there are no 404s before sending the final package.
-This can most easily be accomplished by viewing the Net/Network tab in the Firebug extension or Webkit Developer Tools.

 ## 4.0 - The default file directory

     /images
-        /buttons - All button images go here.
-        /icons - All icons go here.
-        /promos - All images for promos are here. bullet.gif - This is the image for use with unordered lists. logo.gif – The logo for the project
+        logo.gif – The logo for the project

     /javascripts
         /app - All page specific Javascripts go here. application.js - All application wide JavaScript goes here.
 This is where you start the JavaScript development. css3.js – add css3 transitions here if they’re not supported by the browser

-        /libs – A folder with libraries written by someone else.
-JQuery, belatedpng, modernizer, should be here.
+        /libs – A folder with libraries written by someone else. jQuery, belatedpng, modernizer, should be here.
             If you add new libraries, place them here. jquery-{version}.min.js – the jQuery library.
             log.js - Add logging support to browsers without console.log